-Are you hoping to create a zero waste wedding (or let's face it, low waste)?
+Are you hoping to create a zero waste wedding (or let's face it - low waste), eco-friendly and sustainable?
 You've come to the right place!
 Here are a few tips to get you going.

 Beg, borrow and hire as much as you can.
 Buying things new can seem appealing and can sometimes amount to the same as hiring.
 But, if every couple kept doing that we would acquire endless clutter and waste!
 Check Gumtree, hiring websites (like Enamelware Events) and ask around on social media – you might well have friends or neighbours with unused crafty bits, table decor, fairy lights and all-sorts that they'd be glad for you to use.
 The bottle in the photo (by Matt & Esther Photography) was one out of a box load that I collected from the wonderful Emmeline Bristol.
 They had a little sign up in their shop to say anyone was welcome to their used glass bottles.
 They just happened to be beautiful ones like Lemon Aid and ChariTea.
 I used Festoon in Bristol for our Festoon lights.